Dfam-consortium/Dfam-API/README.md

 ## PLANS
 - Migrate to ES from commonjs
+- Migrate to express codegen 7.x -- as warranted
 - In the future we may be storing a model mask field for each family.
 If so we should move towards providing all sequences in uppercase unless an option is provided to apply a mask.
 E.g families/DF0000001/sequence?format=fasta?mask=soft
 - I would like to rename /families/{id}/sequence to /families/{id}/consensus